david-clark-1043/on-the-hunt/README.md

 # On the Hunt!

 On the Hunt is a website for creating and sharing scavenger hunts.
 A live version is deployed [here](https://on-the-hunt-yev5h.ondigitalocean.app)!
+See a live demostrantion [here](https://www.linkedin.com/posts/davidclark1043_github-onthehunt-activity-6911792680662368256-K0wB?utm_source=linkedin_share&utm_medium=member_desktop_web)!

 In this document:
 - [Motivation](#motivation-for-this-project)